brettvac/brettvac.github.io/docs/tflearnpath.md

 ## Requirements

-- **Joomla Version:** Joomla 4.x or 5.x (for the most recent version of TF Learn)
-- **TF Learn Component:** You should have already installed [TF Learn](https://joomlafry.com/joomla-extensions/learn-joomla-extension) and added some courses, modules and lessons.
+- **TF Learn Component:** You should have already installed [TF Learn](https://joomlafry.com/joomla-extensions/learn-joomla-extension) and added some courses, modules and lessons, otherwise I'm not sure why you want to install this module.
 - **TF Library:** Requires the [Tech Fry Library](https://labs.joomlafry.com/downloads/techfry.zip) to work.
-- **PHP Version:** PHP 7.4 or higher.

 ## Installation

 1. **Download or install the Module with this URL**
-   - Install via Joomla’s Extension Manager (`Extensions > Manage > Install`) the latest release [from this link](https://github.com/brettvac/TFLearnpath/releases/download/1.0/tflearnpath.zip).
+   - Install via Joomla’s Extension Manager (`Extensions > Manage > Install`) the latest release from this link: [https://github.com/brettvac/TFLearnpath/releases/latest/download/mod_tflearnpath.zip](https://github.com/brettvac/TFLearnpath/releases/latest/download/mod_tflearnpath.zip).
    - The module will check for the TechFry Library during installation and prompt you if it’s missing.

 2. **Enable the Module:**
    - Go to `Extensions > Modules`.
    - Search for "TF Learnpath" and click to edit.
+   - Add your course to display and desired layout.
-   - Set the status to "Published" and assign it to the desired position and menu items.
+   - Set the status to "Published"
+   - Assign the module to the desired position and menu items.

 ## Module Parameters